Links

 Proxyman also supports Regex.

-• Make sure your regex is Full Matching the URL.
+• Make sure your regex is matching a whole URL.

 • Partial Matching is considered as not matching.